Where to invest money to get a monthly income

 - You will be responsible for the property financially if repairs and emergencies arise

 5. Savings Accounts

 You don’t come up against any potential losses, your money stays safe and you don’t need to make any major investments to get to this point.
 You can open a savings account with a competitive rate of interest, and simply leave your money stashed in the account to grow.
-Over time, any interest earned will all add up to passive income.
+Over time, any interest earned will all add up to passive monthly income.

 Pros of investing in a savings account

 - A reliable way of getting your money working

 - You still have access to your money

 - May have to deposit a lot of cash to see a good return

 - Takes time and patience